Birmingham

 One room micropub situated just off of King's Heath High Street.
 Emphasis is on convivial conversation and drinking, for regulars, locals and visitors alike.
 Five cask beers usually local from the likes of Green Duck, Kinver, Malvern Hills, Hobsons & Infinity.
 A mixture of local & national craft beer, a cider and a German beer, on keg/keykeg, available across 10 taps.
 Also sells bottled and canned ales.
 Beers available displayed on a chalk board to the left of the bar.
 Various seating areas and styles available.
 Can get busy in the evenings with a varied age range.
 Food is crisps and nuts.
 Dog friendly and dog snacks available.

 A cosy pub, acquired by Black Country Ales in late 2017.
-It has ten real ales and two ciders.
+It has up to eleven real ales and two ciders.
 Gets busy in the evenings.
 No separate bar as the pub is now all open plan.
 There is a real fire at one end of the pub, perfect for cold winter nights.
 A function room is available upstairs.

 • Junction Telephone(0121) 428 2635 212 High Street Birmingham B17 9PT